Irene Stacia Sharp Taylor

 Dunbar

-Irene Stacia Sharp Taylor, 78, of Dunbar, passed away peacefully Thursday, September 16, 2021, at her home with loving family by her side.
-She was born March 14, 1943 in Elliottsville.
+Irene Stacia Sharp Taylor, 78, of Dunbar, passed away peacefully Thursday, September 16, 2021, in her home, with loving family by her side.
+She was born March 14, 1943, in Elliottsville.

-Friends will be received from 2 to 4 and 6 to 8 p.m.on Tuesday and until 11 a.m. on Wednesday, the time of service, in the Shell Funeral Home, Inc. 164 S. Mt.
-Vernon Ave.
-Uniontown, PA, with Pastor Andy Miles officiating.
-Interment will follow in Maple Grove Cemetery, Fairchance, PA.
+Friends will be received from 2 to 4 and 6 to 8 p.m.
+Tuesday, September 21, and until the 11 a.m. hour of service Wednesday, September 22, in the SHELL FUNERAL HOME, INC., 164 S. Mt.
+Vernon Avenue, Uniontown, with Pastor Andy Miles officiating.
+Interment will follow in Maple Grove Cemetery, Fairchance.

 (0) comments